AdobeDocs/deliverability-learn.en/help/transition-process/infrastructure.md

 ### DMARC

 [!DNL Domain-based Message Authentication, Reporting and Conformance] (DMARC) is an authentication method that allows domain owners the ability to protect their domain from unauthorized use.
 DMARC uses SPF or DKIM or both to allow a domain owner to control what happens to mail that fails authentication: delivered, quarantined, or rejected.

+Learn more on SPF, DKIM, and DMARC authentication methods in [this section](../../help/additional-resources/authentication.md).

 ## Product specific resources